PanosEconomou/notes/Projects/Streets.md

 > "A thoroughfare, route, or way on land between two places that has been paved or otherwise improved to allow travel by foot or some form of conveyance, including a motor vehicle, cart, bicycle, or horse."

-which apart from the self reference had me look up the word *"conveyance"* which apart from a legal term is also "the action of [conveying](https://www.merriam-webster.com/dictionary/convey)," which in turn is to move form one place to another, so the entier statement is a road is road.
+which apart from the self reference had me look up the word *"conveyance"* which apart from a legal term is also "the action of [conveying](https://www.merriam-webster.com/dictionary/convey)," which in turn is to move form one place to another, so the entire statement is a road is road.
 Not only that, but the rest of the things like:

 1. Highway
 2. Beltway